Merlo Branch of Chicago Public Library in Lakeview reopens after renovations; Mayor Lightfoot celebrates opening

-CHICAGO (WLS) -- Mayor Lori Lightfoot will help reopen a Chicago Public Library branch in the city's East Lakeview neighborhood Wednesday afternoon.
+CHICAGO (WLS) -- Mayor Lori Lightfoot helped reopen a Chicago Public Library branch in the city's East Lakeview neighborhood Wednesday afternoon.

-This is the newly renovated Merlo Branch in the 600-block of West Belmont Avenue, between Broadway and Halsted Street.
+The newly renovated Merlo Branch is in the 600-block of West Belmont Avenue, between Broadway and Halsted Street.

 RELATED: Chicago reopening: Navy Pier preps for visitors later this week after parks, libraries back open